milad-hub/deprecated-tracker/README.vscode.md

 7. Use filters to narrow down results by name or file
 8. Export results using the **Export ▼** button (CSV, JSON, or Markdown)

-**Pro Tips**:
+**Tips**:

-- Use folder scanning for large projects - way faster than full scans!
+- Use folder scanning for large projects for faster results
-- Export to JSON and integrate with your CI/CD pipeline
+- Export to JSON to integrate with your CI/CD pipeline
 - Create a `.deprecatedtrackerrc` file to customize scanning behavior
-- Define custom tags like `@obsolete` or `@legacy` to categorize different types of deprecated code
+- Define custom tags like `@obsolete` or `@legacy` to categorize deprecated code

 ## Requirements